sobolevn/git-secret/CONTRIBUTING.md

 5. Add an entry to CHANGELOG.md, referring to the related issue # if appropriate

-6. Change the .ronn file(s) in man*/man to document your changes if appropriate
+6. Change the .ronn file(s) in man/man1 and man/man7 to document your changes if appropriate

 7. Now, add all your files to the commit with `git add --all` and commit changes with `git commit`.
    Write a good commit message which explains your work